krpiyush1302/Cybersecurity_Journey/README.md

 I’m currently on a mission to become a SOC Analyst / Security Engineer by building a strong foundation in cybersecurity through hands-on labs, certifications, and real-world tools.
 This GitHub repository is a live tracker of my journey — showcasing:

 ✅ Weekly learning goals and achievements
-🔧 Practical lab reports using Burp Suite, Splunk, and Wireshark 🏅 Verified certifications from Cisco, Fortinet, and IBM SkillsBuild 📑 Writeups on real-world attack scenarios like XSS, SQL Injection, and Log Analysis 📈 Continuous improvement based on platforms like TryHackMe, HackTheBox, and CyberDefenders
+🔧 Practical lab reports using Burp Suite, Splunk, and Wireshark <br>
+🏅 Verified certifications from Cisco, Fortinet, and IBM SkillsBuild <br>
+📑 Writeups on real-world attack scenarios like XSS, SQL Injection, and Log Analysis <br>
+📈 Continuous improvement based on platforms like TryHackMe, HackTheBox, and CyberDefenders

 This repository is both a portfolio and a learning journal — intended to demonstrate my skills to employers while helping others entering the field.
 I’m currently ranked in the top 7.5% on TryHackMe, using Kali Linux for all my labs.